 Start by preheating the oven to 200°C Fan.
 Continue by washing and scrubbing your potatoes clean: we will make skin-on chips, so you don’t want any grit between your teeth.
 Cut the potatoes into thin chips and spread in a single layer on a large baking sheet.
 Drizzle with some oil and season with salt and pepper.
 Pop in the oven for 25-30 minutes.

-In the meantime, heat a tbsp of oil in a frying pan.
+In the meantime, heat a tablespoon of oil in a frying pan.
 When hot, put your chicken breasts in it and fry for 5 minutes.
 Then flip them on the other side and fry for another 5 minutes.
 They should brown slightly but don’t need to be cooked through.

 Boil a kettle.
 Now crumble in a stock cube and pour 500ml of boiling water over.
 Reduce the heat to the minimum and cover with a lid.
 Simmer for 15 minutes until the breasts are cooked through.
 You can check by cutting into the thickest part of the breast to make sure there isn’t any pink meat.